What’s The Difference Between Jehovah And Yahweh? (Elaborated)

 What Religion Does Yahweh Belong To?

 Yahweh is the name of God in the Hebrew Bible, also known as the Old Testament.
-The word “Yahweh” comes from a shortened form of YHWH, a Hebrew word that means “I Am.”
+“Yahweh” comes from a shortened form of YHWH, a Hebrew word that means “I Am.”
 Some people believe this name was revealed to Moses on Mount Sinai, but others think it was a name used by Moses himself when he wrote down his version of events.

 Is Jehovah And Jesus The Same God?